 If you’ve never stayed at an all-inclusive family resort or sailed with an all-inclusive cruise line, the concept might seem equal parts appealing and overwhelming.
 What’s really included in the price?
 Do meals need to be planned out in advance?
-What kinds of activities are offered for kids?
+What kinds of kids club activities are offered?
 Will the vacation feel highly scheduled or stress-free?

 Yes, there are choices to make and details to understand when choosing an all-inclusive resort.
 But good planning can help ensure a memorable and enjoyable family vacation, whether it’s your first time staying at a resort where everything’s included or you’re a regular guest to one of these resorts.

 Here are five mistakes travelers often make when staying at an all-inclusive resort, plus tips for how to avoid them.

 SAVE MONEY: Kids Stay Free at These 10 All-Inclusive Family Resorts